msimmons/dbidea/README.md

-# dbidea
+# DBIdea
-db plugin for intellij written in kotlin
+Database Query plugin for IDEA written in kotlin

-Does a lot of really great stuff
+Currently only installs from local build